xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 example.com.
 3600	IN	MX	10 mail.example.com.
 ~~~~

-If you set up some mail relay servers as I have done you MX record might look like this.
+If you set up some mail relay servers as I have done your MX record might look like this.

 ~~~~
 example.com.
 3600	IN	MX	10 mx1.example.com.